scottpartington98/scott-part/content/authors/admin/_index.md

 highlight_name: false
 ---

 I graduated from Cornell (Psychology and College Scholar) in 2020.
-Since then, I’ve conducted research in moral psychology and cognitive science.
-I will be starting an MPhil in History and Philosophy of Science at Cambridge in October 2021.
+In October 2021, I will be starting an MPhil in History and Philosophy of Science at Cambridge.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.